Philly Restaurants for a Romantic Date Night

 A delicious scallop dish at Laurel

-Laurel might be the perfect date-night restaurant in the city.
+Laurel might be the perfect date-night restaurant.
 Much of the food is shareable, the service is on-point, and it’s quiet enough that you can hear the person across from you.
-Following a recent switch from a tasting menu to a la carte items, the price point has also dropped to a more accessible level.
 We love everything here.

 A mix of small and large French-inspired plates allow for tasting lots of dishes, which you’ll definitely want to do.
 They are well-composed and creative without feeling overly pretentious (I always appreciate when I don’t have to Google ingredients to make a selection).
 We always start talking about when we can come back before we even pay the check.